huggingface/transformers/templates/adding_a_new_model/open_model_proposals/ADD_BIG_BIRD.md

 one another and to have faster debugging cycles as intermediate results can be stored.
 Also, notebooks are often easier to share with other contributors, which might be very helpful if you want to ask the Hugging Face team for help.
-If you are familiar with Jupiter notebooks, we strongly recommend you to work with them.
+If you are familiar with Jupyter notebooks, we strongly recommend you to work with them.

-The obvious disadvantage of Jupyther notebooks is that if you are not used to working with them you will have to spend some time adjusting to the new programming environment and that you might not be able to use your known debugging tools anymore, like `ipdb`.
+The obvious disadvantage of Jupyter notebooks is that if you are not used to working with them you will have to spend some time adjusting to the new programming environment and that you might not be able to use your known debugging tools anymore, like `ipdb`.